Adelaide coastal waters

 Loss of seagrass has implications in terms of sediment instability for the management of Adelaide beaches, and on a global scale, loss of seagrass results in more carbon released into the atmosphere.
 The carbon storage value of seagrass beds is greater than equivalent-sized terrestrial based carbon stored in areas such as rainforest or woodland.

-What is being done to improve water quality in the Adelaide coastal waters?
+What has been done to improve water quality in the Adelaide coastal waters

 The EPA completed the Port Waterway Water Quality Improvement Plan in 2008 which is focused on water quality improvement for the Port Waterways.